waynodiablo/Oystercard/pills/coach_developer_observation.md

 ## Prep

 * Book a slot with a coach.
-(A spreadsheet will be sent out at the beginning of the week.)

 ## What will happen